agucova/web-future/content/now.md

 I'm currently studying Computer Science Engineering at [UC Chile](https://uc.cl/en).

-My ~~current~~ just finished course workload is:
+My ~~current~~ course workload is:

-- Topics in Strategic Analysis (ICP0323)
-- Software Engineering (IIC2143)
-- Databases (IIC2413)
-- Introduction to Economics (ICS1513)
+- Discrete Mathematics (IIC1253)
+- Electricity and Magnetism (FIS1533)
+- Web technologies and applications (IIC2513)

 ## 🏛️ América Transparente

 I'm working pro bono as the Digital Platforms lead for [América Transparente](https://www.americatransparente.org).
 I'm currently trying to unifying the infrastructure behind two of our platforms, [Reguleque](https://reguleque.cl) and [Dueños Directos](https://dd.americatransparente.org) to cut some costs and make it all more maintainable.

-👉 I'll be speaking about my work in the foundation in a short talk at [JuliaCon 2022](https://juliacon.org/2022/), coming july 27th.
+👉 I recently gave a 3-minute talk about my work at [JuliaCon 2022](https://www.youtube.com/watch?v=374v9cNc03k).

+## 🤚 Altruismo Efectivo UC

+I'm helping to set up an [Effective Altruism](https://effectivealtruism.org/) chapter at UC Chile.
+We are now participating in some extremely cool workshops for university chapters and organizing some talks for the near future, stay tuned.

 ## 🚀 EDAE